 Fits in an airplane cabin?
 Yes

 When it comes to the best travel stroller, I’m not joking – the Summer Infant 3Dlite Convenience Stroller has been my BFF.
 I’ve taken it to Disneyland, the beach, and the park without issues.
-Okay, fine – I have used it as an everyday stroller, too.
+Okay, I have also used it as an everyday stroller.
 Here are a few big reasons why this is undeniably an excellent choice for any traveling enthusiast.

 Weighs Only 13 Pounds